No-fault divorce is likely to be introduced, but a fair deal on asset sharing means mediation must remain a priority.

 Advice for separating couples

-Although proposed plans outline a less hostile divorce process, seeking professional legal advice is important for couples going through separation.
+Although proposed plans outline a less hostile divorce process, seeking professional legal advice is important for couples going through a separation.
 This will ensure fair outcomes are reached with regards to sharing assets.

 Posted on April 12, 2019